Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_savings_goals.md

 Alternative flows:
 3a.
-No savings goal with the given ID exists: The systems informs the user about the non-existense of the savings goal to delete.
+No savings goal with the given ID exists: The systems informs the user about the non-existence of the savings goal to delete.

 Information Requirements: ID of savings goal
 ```